sul-dlss-labs/wolfcon-2024-ai-workshop/exploring-llms/generative-video.md

 ## DALL-E 3
 OpenAI text-to-image model [DALL-E 3](https://openai.com/index/dall-e-3/) generates images from text prompts.
-Here is an example of DALL-E image based on the following prompt:
+Here is an example of a DALL-E image based on the following prompt:
  *Set in a library on a Saturn moon, a robotic librarian looks for a book on a shelf, reaches up and opens a book with a title, "AI in FOLIO"*,